HDR Candidature Management

 4.3.1.
 Candidates may include published or submitted papers and book chapters in their thesis only where the following criteria are satisfied:

 - the work is substantially the candidate’s (typically evidenced by bearing the candidate’s name as the primary author).

-- the thesis is presented in a manner that allows a cohesive research narrative.
+- the thesis is presented in a manner that allows a cohesive research narrative, and

 4.3.2.
 Papers selected for inclusion in a PhD or Masters thesis should be peer-reviewed journal articles, book chapters, or refereed conference papers.
 Candidates submitting papers for publication during their candidature should select journals that are rigorously peer-reviewed and are highly suitable to their research area.
 Evidence of publication or acceptance should be included as an appendix to the thesis.
 A thesis including publications may include some chapters that are in preparation for submission for publication.